wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/debugging.md

 It could be a case of just jumping the gun.

-The `wgsl-analyzer` is only started once the `onLanguage:wgsl` activation.

-Make sure you open a WGSL file in the `[Extension Development Host]` and try again.
+Make sure you open a WGSL or WESL file in the `[Extension Development Host]` and try again.

 ### Cannot connect to `wgsl-analyzer`